A Complete Guide to PPC Ad Targeting Options

 Google Analytics Import

-In Google Ads, we have the ability to link our Google Analytics and Google Ads accounts together and import audiences based on Google Analytics metrics.
+In Google Ads, we can link our Google Analytics and Google Ads accounts together and import audiences based on Google Analytics metrics.

 Google Analytics has a much more powerful set of audience criteria, allowing us to leverage site engagement, sequencing, and other indicators to create our lists.

-Unfortunately, this type of remarketing audience is only available for Google Ads.
+Unfortunately, this type of Remarketing audience is only available for Google Ads.

 Remarketing audiences can be applied to campaigns as the sole group of users to target or as a bid modifier layer, now called Observation.